 As followers of Jesus, God wants us to benefit from His Word.
 To receive full benefit and value from the Word of God, there are specific requirements or prerequisites that must be implemented.
 Let’s make sure we are receiving all the benefits from the Bible that we can.

-Prerequisites to Receiving Full Benefit from the Word of God
+Prerequisites to Receive Full Benefit from the Word of God

 - Be born again.
 “Being born again, not of corruptible seed but of incorruptible, by the Word of God which lives and abides forever” (1 Peter 1:23).
 When the Word is preached we are convicted of sin (John 16:8-9), see our need of Christ, and accept Him as Lord and Savior.
 God’s spirit unites with ours bringing it to life.
 None of the benefits of the Word apply to us unless we are born again.